 In July 2025, Congress passed OB3, seeking institutional accountability and protection for taxpayers against ballooning student loan debt and defaults.
 OB3, inter alia, imposed separate student loan borrowing caps based on whether a student is enrolled in a “graduate” or a “professional” degree program.
 Effective July 1, 2026, “graduate students” may borrow up to $20,500 annually ($100,000 in aggregate), while “professional students” may borrow up to $50,000 annually ($200,000 in aggregate).

-To define “professional degree,” OB3 expressly incorporated the existing definition of “professional degree” in 34 C.F.R. § 668.2, which is based on a three-part test: a degree that (1) signifies completion of academic requirements for beginning practice in a given profession, (2) signifies a level of professional skill beyond a bachelor’s degree, and (3) generally requires professional licensure.
-Critically, Section 668.2 further gives as examples ten different degrees that are considered “professional”: e.g., a J.D. law degree, an M.D. medical degree, and a Masters in Theology.
+To define “professional degree,” OB3 expressly incorporated the definition of “professional degree” in 34 C.F.R. § 668.2 at the time of OB3’s enactment.
+Section 668.2 utilizes a three-part test, defining a “professional degree” as one that: (1) signifies completion of academic requirements for beginning practice in a given profession; (2) signifies a level of professional skill beyond a bachelor’s degree; and (3) generally requires professional licensure.
+Critically, Section 668.2 gives as examples ten different degrees that are considered “professional”: e.g., a J.D. law degree, an M.D. medical degree, and a Master’s in Theology.

 What the Final Rule Does

-By layering on these extra criteria, the Final Rule effectively converts Congress’s illustrative list of professional degrees into an exclusive list.
-The result is that many healthcare programs are excluded from the higher loan limits, including nurse practitioners, physical therapists, occupational therapists, physician assistants, anesthesiologist assistants, and speech-language pathologists—even though the Department acknowledges that several of these fields satisfy OB3’s three-part test.
 The Department’s approach has caused an uproar across the country from various healthcare and other fields (particularly nursing).
-One of the many arguments given in opposition to the Department’s approach is that many healthcare occupations are already projecting massive future labor shortages, and the new loan limits will discourage many prospective students from entering those programs if they simply cannot fund the degree, leading to even greater shortages in those professions.
+One of the many arguments advanced in opposition to the Department’s approach is that many healthcare occupations are already projecting massive future labor shortages, and the new loan limits will discourage prospective students from entering those programs if they simply cannot fund the degree, leading to even greater shortages in those professions.

-The Final Rule also restricts OB3’s grandfathering provision, which protects currently enrolled students from the new loan caps for the duration of their expected time to credential.
+The Final Rule also restricts OB3’s grandfathering provision, which protects currently-enrolled students from the new loan caps for the duration of their expected time to credential.
 Under the Final Rule, students who withdraw and re-enroll, or who transfer to a different institution, lose grandfathered status—limitations OB3 does not impose.

 The States’ Claims

-1. Count I: The professional degree definition is contrary to law and exceeds the Department’s statutory authority because it adds criteria Congress never authorized.
+- Count I: The professional degree definition is contrary to law and exceeds the Department’s statutory authority because it adds criteria Congress never authorized.

-2. Count II: The professional degree definition is arbitrary and capricious because it relies on factors Congress did not intend the Department to consider—such as whether an occupation is subject to supervision—and applies those factors inconsistently and fails to consider reliance interests.
+- Count II: The professional degree definition is arbitrary and capricious because it relies on factors Congress did not intend the Department to consider—such as whether an occupation is subject to supervision—and applies those factors inconsistently and fails to consider reliance interests.

-3. Count III: The grandfathering limitations are contrary to law because the statute’s only requirements are current enrollment and a federal loan as of June 30, 2026, and the Department lacks authority to add further conditions.
+- Count III: The grandfathering limitations are contrary to law because the statute’s only requirements are current enrollment and a federal loan as of June 30, 2026, and the Department lacks authority to add further conditions.

-4. Count IV: The grandfathering limitations are arbitrary and capricious because the Department failed to consider the harms to students who relied on existing loan availability and did not adequately explain its reasoning.
+- Count IV: The grandfathering limitations are arbitrary and capricious because the Department failed to consider the harms to students who relied on existing loan availability and did not adequately explain its reasoning.

 TC’s Take